meteocat/classyncat/README.md

-# Classyncat #
+## **Classyncat: A Synoptic Classification Method**

-Classyncat is a synoptic classification based on thresholds which is an evolution of the Jenkison-Collison classification adding the level of the 500 hPa geopotential.
-The resultant classification is obtained combining the surface and at 500 hPa types obtaining an objective synoptical classification only 13 types which is straight-forward to use.
-The types obtained are based in the manual classification of Martin-Vide.
+*Classyncat* is a synoptic classification method based on thresholds, representing an evolution of the Jenkison-Collison classification.
+This approach introduces the incorporation of the 500 hPa geopotential level.
+The resulting classification is achieved by combining surface and 500 hPa types, yielding an objective synoptical classification with only 13 types, making it straightforward to use.

-This classification is basically oriented to the NE of the Iberian Peninsula but could be adapted at any place in the world changing the types to the most significative of the region of interest.
+While primarily oriented to the northeast of the Iberian Peninsula, this classification method can be adapted for use in any location worldwide by adjusting the types based on the most significant patterns in the region of interest.
-The data used are obtained from ERA5 reanalysis.
+The data used for this classification was from ERA5 reanalysis Citing the data:

-### How to install ###

-* Basic installation command
-* Conda environment
+*Hersbach, H., Bell, B., Berrisford, P., Biavati, G., Horányi, A., Muñoz Sabater, J., Nicolas, J., Peubey, C., Radu, R., Rozum, I., Schepers, D., Simmons, A., Soci, C., Dee, D., Thépaut, J-N. (2023): ERA5 hourly data on pressure levels from 1940 to present.
+Copernicus Climate Change Service (C3S) Climate Data Store (CDS), DOI: 10.24381/cds.bd0915c6.*

-### How to run:
+### **How to Run**

+1. **Configure Options:**
-* You must configure the options in: config_classyncat.json, for indicating the grid points to use in the Jenkinson-Collison classification and the location where to put the ERA5 data.
+   - Edit the `config_classyncat.json` file to specify the grid points for the Jenkinson-Collison classification and the location for ERA5 data.

-* Before runing the classification you must change data_ini and date_end  variablles in the script synoptic_classification.py.
-* For runing the classification you must run: synoptic_classification.py.
-* The results obtained are saved in a csv file: "classificacio_yy1mm1dd1_yy2mm2dd2.csv  (where yy1mm1dd1 is initial data and yy2mm2dd2 is the final data)
+2. **Set Date Range:**
+   - Prior to running the classification, update the variables `start_date` and `end_date` in the `synoptic_classification.py` script to define the desired period.

+3. **Run the Classification:**
+   - Execute the `synoptic_classification.py` script to perform the synoptic classification.

-### How to cite:
+### **How to Cite**

-* Miró, J. R., Pepin, N., Peña, J. C., & Martin-Vide, J. (2020).
+*Miró, J. R., Pepin, N., Peña, J. C., & Martin-Vide, J. (2020).
 Daily atmospheric circulation patterns for Catalonia (northeast Iberian Peninsula) using a modified version of Jenkinson and Collison method.
-Atmospheric Research, 231, 104674.
+Atmospheric Research, 231, 104674.*